-Most interesting wonders of Polynesia
+Most interesting landmarks of Polynesia

 Below are listed the most amazing natural and man made landmarks of Polynesia.